tomoleary/tomoleary.github.io/_pages/research.md

 From simulating star formation to proton transport, from climate change and sea level rise to turbulence and combustion (not to mention turbulent combustion), or from structural design to the design of personalized treatment pathways in state-of-the-art medical practice, computer simulations are indispensable.
 Through simulation, I strive to bring clarity and insight into such otherwise intractable problems.

-In addition to discovering a new class of finite element methods, called [DPG* methods](https://arxiv.org/abs/1710.05223), and also classifying its dual category of finite element methods called [discrete least-squares methods (DLS methods)](https://doi.org/10.1016/j.cma.2017.08.043), I have written general and portable software for high-order and adaptive finite element methods and developed specific methods for structural, fluid, and wave mechanics problems.
+In addition to discovering a new class of finite element methods, called [DPG* methods](https://arxiv.org/abs/1710.05223), and also classifying its dual category of methods called [discrete least-squares methods (DLS methods)](https://doi.org/10.1016/j.cma.2017.08.043), I have written general and portable software for high-order and adaptive simulations and developed specific methods for structural, fluid, and wave mechanics problems.

 ## Numerical Methods

-Much of my PhD research was spent studying discontinuous Petrov-Galerkin finite element methods (DPG methods) which have significant properties amenable to high-order and adaptive simulations.
+Much of my PhD research was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods) which have significant properties amenable to high-order and adaptive simulations.

 ### DLS Methods

 <figure>
   <img src="/assets/images/ResearchDLS2.png" alt="">
   <figcaption>(Left) Condition number growth of various stiffness matrices.
 Notice the <em>O</em>(<em>h</em><sup>-1</sup>) growth in green.
-This is comes reformulating the assembly algorithm, <em>not</em> from a new preconditioner.
-(Right) A study in robustness and sensitivity to round-off error of frequency-domain acoustic wave equation <em>near resonance</em>.
+This is comes from reformulating the assembly algorithm, <em>not</em> from a new preconditioner.
+(Right) A study in robustness and sensitivity to round-off error with the frequency-domain acoustic wave equation <em>near resonance</em>.
 Here, the DLS solutions converge while the others diverge. </figcaption>
 </figure>

 From extensive research on DPG methods, the term discrete least-squares finite element method (DLS method) was coined.
-The discrete systems in DLS methods have a very specific algebraic structure which can be exploited to accelerate computation times or reduce the round-off error.
+The discrete linear systems in DLS methods have a very specific algebraic structure which can be exploited to accelerate computation or to reduce round-off error.

 ###### Keith, B., Petrides, S., Fuentes, F., and Demkowicz, L. (2017).
 Discrete least-squares finite element methods. _Comput.
 Methods Appl.
 Mech.
 Engrg._, 327:226-255. [[preprint](https://arxiv.org/abs/1705.02078)] [[doi](https://doi.org/10.1016/j.cma.2017.08.043)]